Towards an M5-Brane Model III: Self-Duality from Additional Trivial Fields: Introduction and results

 We hasten to add that this model is clearly not a general M5-brane model: most evidently, it contains a six-dimensional vector multiplet carrying degrees of freedom which cannot be present in an $\caN=(2,0)$ supersymmetric M5-brane model.

-It is somewhat mysterious that Sen's comparatively simple mechanism to incorporate self-duality by an action principle has been overlooked for quite some time.
-A secondary goal of this paper is therefore to clarify the mathematical origin of this mechanism and we use the homotopic algebraic perspective on classical field theories for this, cf.~\cite{Jurco:2018sby}.
+It is somewhat mysterious that Sen's comparatively simple mechanism to incorporate self-duality by an action principle has been overlooked for quite some time.\footnote{This may be due to it being seemingly close to Lagrange multipliers, which by themselves are not suitable for implementing self-duality at the quantum level.} A secondary goal of this paper is therefore to clarify the mathematical origin of this mechanism and we use the homotopy algebraic perspective on classical field theories for this, cf.~\cite{Jurco:2018sby}.